-Individuals who are Belgian residents for tax purposes, i.e., individuals subject to the Belgian personal income tax ("Personenbelasting" / "Impôt des personnes physiques") and who hold the Notes as a private investment, are subject to the following tax treatment in Belgium with respect to the Notes.
-Other tax rules apply to Belgian resident individuals holding the Notes not as a private investment but in the framework of their professional activity or when the transactions with respect to the Notes fall outside the scope of the normal management of their own private estate.
+Individuals who are Belgian residents for tax purposes, i.e., individuals subject to Belgian personal income tax (Personenbelasting/Impôt des personnes physiques) and who hold the Notes as a private investment, are subject to the following tax treatment in Belgium with respect to the Notes.
+Different rules apply to investors holding the Notes not as a private investment but in the framework of their professional activity or when the transactions with respect to the Notes fall outside the scope of the normal management of their own private estate.